-New York City has numerous sporting and physical activities available to its residents.
-From world-class sports events at iconic venues like Madison Square Garden to running in Central Park, bouldering at an indoor gym, or fishing in the Hudson River, the city caters to diverse passions.
+New York City is entering a new era of sport, with major investments in venues, community programs, and outdoor facilities transforming how residents and visitors stay active.
+From world-class sports events at iconic venues like Madison Square Garden to running in Central Park, bouldering at an indoor gym, or fishing in the Hudson River, the city caters to its inhabitants' diverse passions.

 Indoor sports in New York